Gulliver's Travels (miniseries)

-Gulliver's Travels is an American-British TV miniseries based on Jonathan Swift's 1726 satirical novel of the same name, produced by Jim Henson Productions and Hallmark Entertainment.
+Gulliver's Travels (known in some markets as Ted Danson's Gulliver's Travels) is an American-British TV miniseries based on Jonathan Swift's 1726 satirical novel of the same name, produced by Jim Henson Productions and Hallmark Entertainment.
 This miniseries is notable for being one of the very few adaptations of Swift's novel to feature all four voyages.
 The miniseries aired in the United Kingdom on Channel 4, and in the United States on NBC in February 1996.
 The miniseries stars Ted Danson, Mary Steenburgen, Tom Sturridge, James Fox, Omar Sharif, Peter O'Toole, Alfre Woodard, Kristin Scott Thomas, and John Gielgud.

-The series won five Emmy Awards including in the Outstanding Miniseries category.
+The series was nominated for eleven Primetime Emmy Awards, and won five (including for Outstanding Miniseries).

 Premise

 In this version, Dr. Gulliver has returned to his family after a long absence.
 The action shifts back and forth between flashbacks of his travels and the present where he is telling the story of his travels and has been committed to an insane asylum (the flashback framework and the incarceration in the asylum are not in the novel).
 While the miniseries remains faithful to the novel, the ending has been changed to have a more upbeat conclusion.
 In the book, Gulliver is so impressed with the Utopian country of the Houyhnhnms that when he returns to England he eventually chooses to live out his life among the horses in his barn, rather than with his family.
 In the miniseries, he recovers from this obsession and returns to his wife and child.